asterix-and-space/mushroom-king-sorting-paradigm/README.md

 # Mushroom‑King Sort (MK-Sort)

 > ⚠️ This repository was moved.
 The original had over **1.4k stars**, **270 forks**, and **22 pull requests** before archival.
-> Legacy contributions are retained in the `AUTHORS.md` file.
-Re-publishing here for continuity.

 **Repository purpose**